farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/README.md

 2. Create a namespace.
 You can skip this step if you already have a namespace.
 You can use any non-system namespace of your choice to deploy the sample application.

 > [!Note]
-> The following are system namespaces:
+> The following are some of the system namespaces:
 > - `kube-system`
 > - `istio-system`
 > - `kyma-system`